 - Librarian: J. Papadopoulos, JD, MISt

-Trinity’s students are greatly supported by academic and personal advising provided by the Registrar’s Office and the Office of the Dean of Students, as well as from staff from the Graham Library and Writing and Math Aid Centres, the Learning Strategist, International Student Advisor and Career Educator.
-The College recently enhanced its student support services with the inclusion of on-site mental health counselling and other health and wellness programs.
-Trinity also offers an impressive bursary and scholarship program and is the only college that appoints Academic Dons (graduate students or professional faculty students living in residence) to provide academic and community support for all Trinity students, both resident and commuter.
-For further information about the College contact the Registrar’s Office.
+Trinity’s students are greatly supported personally and academically by an enhanced and diversified student services team composed of the Office of the Registrar and the Office of the Dean of Students, as well as staff from the Graham Library and Writing and Math Aid Centres, the Learning Strategist, the International Student Advisor, and the Academic and Career Advisor.
+The College also places a significant emphasis on promoting health and wellness through the inclusion of on-site mental health counselling and robust health and wellness programming led by the Associate Director of Community Wellness.
+Trinity is the only College that appoints Academic Dons – graduate students or professional faculty students living in residence – to provide academic and community support for all Trinity students, both resident and commuter.
+The College also offers a Peer Advisor program which consists of upper-year Trinity College students who offer guidance and advice to first-year students throughout the academic year.
+Finally, Trinity supports students financially through an impressive bursary and scholarship program, as well as through financial advising and referrals.
+For further information about the College, please contact the Registrar’s Office.

 - Principal: Donald C. Ainslie, BSc, MA, Ph D

 - Vice-Principal: J. W. Marshall, BA, MA, Ph D